smartgoo/rusty-kaspa/.github/README.md

 5. `pip install maturin`
 6. `maturin build --release`
 7. Command above with output a filepath to the built wheel: `Built wheel for CPython <version> to <filepath>`
-8. Switch to your desired env and install the built wheel: `pip install <filepath>`
+8. Switch to your desired env and install from the wheel: `pip install <filepath>`

 # Maturin Develop
 1. clone the project